Darzab, Iran

-Darzab (درزاب, also Romanized as Darzāb and Darz Āb) is a village in Bajestan Rural District, in the Central District of Bajestan County, Razavi Khorasan Province, Iran.
+Darzab (درزاب, also Romanized as Darzāb and Darz Āb) is a village in Bajestan Rural District, in the Central District of Bajestan County, Razavi Khorasan province, Iran.
 At the 2006 census, its population was 347, in 102 families.

 Darzab Yellow Castle

-Darzab Yellow Castle belongs to the Safavid period and is located in the village of Darzab in the city of Bajestan.
-This work was registered as one of the national monuments of Iran on December 1, 2001 with the registration number 4578.
+Darzab Yellow Castle which dates back to the Safavid period is located in the village of Darzab in the city of Bajestan.
+The castle was registered as one of the national monuments of Iran on December 1, 2001, with the registration number 4578.